 What Is Pilates?

 Pilates is a versatile exercise developed by Joseph Pilates.
-It aims at improving your posture and movement.
+It aims at improving posture, movement and pelvic alignment.
 The movements focus on lower abdominal muscles, pelvic floor muscles, and back muscles, which are pivotal to your posture, strength, and balance.
 The exercises can be practiced either on a mat or by using equipment such as reformers, trapeze tables, exercise balls and resistance bands (1).

 Is It Safe To Do Pilates During Pregnancy?

 You may do Pilates throughout pregnancy, provided your doctor considers it safe for you.
 While Pilates is usually safe and gentle, you should not over-exert your body or stretch too much (2).
 The series of controlled movements in Pilates can be modified to suit your tolerance levels.

 What Are The Benefits Of Pilates While Pregnant?

-Pilates mainly targets the muscles and their functioning, which are usually prone to problems such as loss of muscle tone, endurance, edema, and poor balance and posture during pregnancy.
+Pilates mainly targets the muscles and their functioning, which are usually prone to problems such as loss of muscle tone, endurance, edemaiXNoticeable swelling resulting from excessive fluid retention in the body , and poor balance, and postural issues during pregnancy.

 Practicing Pilates regularly results in the following benefits: